 What is SAP S/4HANA?

 SAP S/4HANA is the latest ERP system developed by SAP for enterprises.
 Launched in 2015, it is the next-generation successor to SAP ECC.
-It offers advanced functionalities, improved performance, and a simplified data model.
+As a modern ERP suite, SAP S/4HANA offers advanced functionalities, improved performance, and a simplified data model.

 Unlike ECC, SAP S/4HANA only runs on the SAP HANA database, which is SAP’s in-memory, column-oriented relational database management system.
 This enables faster data processing and real-time insights.
 It features the modern SAP Fiori interface, providing a more intuitive, user-friendly experience compared to the SAP GUI.